-If your cat suddenly exhibits these or other signs of aggressive behavior that is out of character, and for which there is no obvious cause, first take them to a veterinarian's office to rule out an underlying medical cause.
-Once they have a clean bill of health, you can then identify and manage other possible causes of your cat's mischief.
+If your cat suddenly exhibits aggressive behavior, take them to a veterinarian's office to rule out an underlying medical cause.
+Once they have a clean bill of health, you can then identify and manage other likely causes of your cat's mischief.

 Causes of Aggression

-Keep in mind that it's not unusual for cats to be feisty; as the Cornell Feline Health Center points out, "Aggression, defined as hostile or violent behavior intended to dominate or intimidate another individual, is a fairly common behavioral problem in cats."
-A few causes of aggression include age (kittens and young cats up to age 2 are the very definition of "rowdy"), lack of socialization (this is especially true for cats that are isolated in their early life stages), and maternal instincts (mama cats are very protective of their babies).
+Cornell Feline Health Center points out, "Aggression, defined as hostile or violent behavior intended to dominate or intimidate another individual, is a fairly common behavioral problem in cats."
+A few causes of aggression include age (kittens and young cats up to age two are the very definition of "rowdy"), lack of socialization (this is especially true for cats who are isolated in their early life stages) and maternal instincts (mama cats are protective of their babies).

 Cats love to play, but play can sometimes turn into aggression.
 This commonly occurs in kittens, who are just figuring out their boundaries.
 If they bite or swat their littermates too roughly, their siblings will straighten them out quickly.
-Cats that are about to take playtime to the next level shake their rears and flatten their ears, and their pupils may dilate.
+Cats who are about to take playtime to the next level shake their rears, flatten their ears and their pupils may dilate.

-Many cats enter attack mode when they are intimidated or provoked by people or other pets, which is why your cat may be perfectly lovely with you but then suddenly growl and swat at a visitor, or whack the family dog if they try to snuggle on the couch with them.
-If a cat thinks someone or something is going to invade their turf, they'll lash out.
+Many cats enter attack mode if intimidated or provoked.
+A cat can act loving with you but suddenly growl and swat at a visitor or whack the family dog who snuggles on the couch with them.
+Invading kitty's turf prompts cats to lash out.

 How to Calm an Aggressive Cat

-After identifying the reason for your cat's aggression, you can better manage their behavior.
+Identify the reason for your cat's aggression to manage their behavior.
 Some reasons are temporary and somewhat easier to manage, like maternal aggression, because you know exactly what to do: Stay away from mama cat and let her do her thing.
 For other instigators, you may have to be a bit more creative.

-Once a cat establishes their domain, they'll make sure other animals (and people) know they are the boss.
-If you are introducing new cats to each other, or if one cat begins to aggressively dominate another after they've been cohabiting for a long time, you may have to separate their eating, living and litter box areas and reintroduce them slowly.
+Once a cat establishes their domain, they make sure other animals (and people) know they're the boss.
+When introducing new cats to each other, or if longtime cat friends suddenly squabble, you may have to separate their eating, living and litter box areas and reintroduce them slowly.

 As the joke goes, cats train their pet parents and not the other way around.
-As you navigate your cat's aggressive behavior, don't try to punish them, "as this may cause a cat to become fearful of people or may be interpreted as play, which may inadvertently reward the aggressive behavior," explains Cornell.
-"Walking away and ignoring a cat engaged in play aggression may teach him that inappropriately aggressive play results in no play at all."
+As you navigate your cat's aggressive behavior, don't try to punish them "as this may cause a cat to become fearful of people or may be interpreted as play, which may inadvertently reward the aggressive behavior," explains Cornell Feline Health Center.
+"Walking away and ignoring a cat engaged in play aggression may teach [them] that inappropriately aggressive play results in no play at all."
 Bottom line: Reward the good behavior and not the bad.

 When to Seek Veterinary Care

-With these tips, advice from your vet and a lot of patience, you may be able to calm your fur babies and enjoy a long, happy life together.
+With these tips, advice from your vet and a lot of patience, you can calm your fur babies and enjoy a long, happy life together.